Ever since Rizza's daughter, Angel, was born, she constantly found herself in and out of the hospital.

 Rizza saw that Angel didn't have to be pushed to play Elephant Learning.
 She'd hop on after school and start playing, determined to get her Elephant Age higher and higher.

-Elephant Learning's methods are simple: each child is guaranteed to learn a year's worth of math in 3 months.
+Elephant Learning's methods are simple: each child is guaranteed to learn a year's worth of math in 3 months by using the system 30 minutes a week.

 Early-age education scientists created the math behind it to create a math academy where students learn at their own pace.
 The Founder and CEO, Dr. Aditya Nagrath, has a Ph.D. in Mathematics and Computer Science.